CDAGaming/CraftPresence-Mirror/README.md

 * `replace(input, matchCase ?: false, matchWholeWord ?: false, useRegex ?: true, data=[from, to]...)` - Replaces Data in
   a String
 * `split(input, regex, limit ?: 0)` - Splits this string around matches of the given regular expression
+* `stripAllFormatting(input)` - Strips Color and Formatting Codes from the inputted String
 * `stripColors(input)` - Strips Color Codes from the inputted String
-* `stripAllFormatting(input)` - Strips Color and Formatting Codes from the inputted String
 * `stripFormatting(input)` - Strips Formatting Codes from the inputted String
+* `timeFromEpochMilli(epochMilli)` - Retrieve a Time Instant from the specified epoch time
-* `timeFromEpoch(epochTime)` - Retrieve a Time Instant from the specified epoch time
+* `timeFromEpochSecond(epochSecond)` - Retrieve a Time Instant from the specified epoch time
 * `timeFromString(dateString, fromFormat, fromTimeZone ?: null)` - Format a Date String from one timezone and format into a valid Instant instance
+* `timeToEpochMilli(data)` - Gets the number of milliseconds from the Java Epoch, derived from specified args
-* `timeToEpoch(data)` - Gets the number of seconds from the Java Epoch, derived from specified args
+* `timeToEpochSecond(data)` - Gets the number of seconds from the Java Epoch, derived from specified args
 * `timeToString(date, toFormat, toTimeZone ?: null)` - Format a Date String using the specified timezone and format.
 * `toCamelCase(input)` - Converts a String into a Valid and Acceptable Camel-Case Format
 * `translate(input=String, args=Object...)` - Translates an Unlocalized String, based on the mod translations retrieved